dfinity/ICRC/ICRCs/ICRC-7/ICRC-7.md

 Performs a batch of transfers of tokens.
 Each transfer transfers a token `token_id` from the account defined by the caller principal and the specified `subaccount` to the `to` account.
 A `memo` and `created_at_time` can be given optionally.
 The transfer can only be initiated by the holder of the tokens.

-The response is a vector of `TransferResult` records, whose sequence correspond to the sequence of `TransferArg`s in the request, i.e., the `i`-th `TransferResult` in the response is the response to the `i`-th `TransferArg` in the request.
-Each `TransferResult` comprises an `Ok` variant with the transaction index of the transfer in the success case or an `Err` variant with a `TransferError` in the error case.
+The method response comprises a vector of optional elements, one per request element.
+The response is a positional argument w.r.t. the request, i.e., the `i`-th response element is the response to the `i`-th request element.
+Each response item contains either an `Ok` variant containing the transaction index of the transfer in the success case or an `Err` variant in the error case.
+A `null` element in the response indicates that the corresponding request element has not been processed.

 A transfer clears all active token-level approvals for a successfully transferred token.
 This implicit clearing of approvals only clears token-level approvals and never touches collection-level approvals.
 This clearing does not create an ICRC-3 block in the transaction log, but it is implied by the transfer block in the log.